VAuthenticator/vauthenticator/local-environment/readme.md

 In order to activate it is needed to add the corrisponding spring profile '''experimental_database_persistence''' and for the init process add to the docker run the environment variable '''experimental_database_persistence=true'''with the command like below:

-> docker run -e experimental_database_persistence=true -it mrflick72/vauthenticator-local-tenant-installer:tag
+> docker run --pull=always -e experimental_database_persistence=true -it mrflick72/vauthenticator-local-tenant-installer:latest